huiwenzhang/stable-baselines/docs/guide/checking_nan.rst

         - Underflow (exponent too low to represent) returns :math:`0`
         - Inexact (not representable exactly in base 2, eg: :math:`1/5`) returns the rounded value (ex: :code:`assert (1/5) * 3 == 0.6000000000000001`)

-And of these, only ``Division by zero`` will signal an exception, the rest will propagate quietly.
+And of these, only ``Division by zero`` will signal an exception, the rest will propagate invalid values quietly.

 In python, dividing by zero will indeed raise the exception: ``ZeroDivisionError: float division by zero``, but ignores the rest.